sgorgun/linked-list-task-python/README.md

         self.next_element = next_element
 ```

+You may assume that for all programming assignments within this set of coding exercises the following data class
+will be used to represent elements of linked list.
 The implementation above can be found within `tasks/linked_list_node.py` file.

 For example the following linked list could be created using the snippet below: